LSEG-API-Samples/Example.RDPLibrary.Python.RequestsComparison/README.md

 With RDP Libraries, the first thing the application needs to do is create a **Session** with the following logical connection points based on how the application intend to access the platform.
 The session is an interface to a specific access channel and is responsible for defining authentication details, managing connection resources, and implementing the necessary protocol to manage the life cycle of the session.
 The list of supported connection points are following:
 - DesktopSession (Eikon/Refinitiv Workspace)
-- PlatformSession (RDP, ERT in Cloud)
+- PlatformSession (RDP, Refinitiv Real-Time Optimized)
-- DeployedPlatformSession (deployed Elektron enterprise platform -TREP/ADS)
+- DeployedPlatformSession (deployed Refinitiv Real-Time/ADS)

 Lets focus on the PlatformSession session which requires the same RDP access credentials as a direct call to RDP APIs.